SpectoLabs/hoverfly/docs/pages/keyconcepts/state/state.rst

 Managing state via Hoverctl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It could potentially be tricky to reason about the current state of Hoverfly, or to get Hoverfly in a state that you desire for testing.
+It could be tricky to reason about the current state of Hoverfly, or to get Hoverfly in a state that you desire for testing.
 This is why Hoverctl comes with commands that let you orchestrate it's state.
 Some useful commands are:

 .. code:: bash